Benefits of a Dedicated CMMS Administrator

 What Are the Benefits of a CMMS?

-As you likely already know, a Computerized Maintenance Management Software (CMMS) is a business system used to manage work orders, inventory parts and preventive maintenance, thereby saving your business time and money.
+As you likely already know, a Computerized Maintenance Management System (CMMS) is a business system used to manage work orders, inventory parts and preventive maintenance, thereby saving your business time and money.

 A CMMS system can track assets, physical equipment like machinery and vehicles, supplies, work orders and workflows, and related information such as service schedules, budgets and invoicing.

 Some of the benefits of a centralized, real-time CMMS solution - if it is properly run and maintained - include:

 According to one study, 98% of corporations say that downtime can cost their business over $100,000 – so it is something that should be avoided at all costs.
 A CMMS system reduces this downtime by giving users full trackability of parts inventory and work orders, complete visibility into work order history, and accountability for maintenance technicians.